 5) Leading by example trumps everything else.

-"Values and behavioral norms are simply not transmitted easily by talk or memo, but are conveyed very effective by doing and doing visibly."
+"Values and behavioral norms are simply not transmitted easily by talk or memo, but are conveyed very effectively by doing and doing visibly."

 Lead by example.
 What you do is what your team will emulate and believe is expected and valued.